Your World student competition

 Judging criteria used at country, regional, and global levels are based on:

-• Structure: the organisation and presentation of the idea
+- Structure: the organisation and structure of the video.

 Tips and hints for making your film